 At Matt Hardin Law, our car accident lawyers know how important the interstate system is to both Tennessee residents and people who visit the state.
 However, we also know that the high-speed nature of interstate driving can pose serious dangers for drivers and passengers.

-Accidents on Tennessee’s interstates are often unavoidable, but when they happen, it’s our job to be there for victims and their families throughout the state, including Nashville, Memphis, Murfreesboro, Lebanon, Cookeville, and more.
+Accidents on Tennessee’s interstates are often unavoidable, but when they happen, it’s our job to be there for victims and their families throughout the state, including Nashville, Memphis, Murfreesboro, Mt.
+Juliet, Cookeville, and more.

 Primary interstates are those that run either east and west (even numbered interstates) or north and south (odd numbered interstates) through several states, with some stretching from coast to coast.
 In Tennessee, they include: